-The Kansas City drunk driving accident attorneys at Dickerson Oxton, LLC help victims of negligence recover damages that arise from Kansas City or Missouri drunk driving accidents.
+The Kansas City drunk driving accident attorneys at Dickerson Oxton, LLC help victims of negligence recover damages that arise from Kansas City or Missouri drunk driving car crashes.
 Contact us to schedule a free initial consultation with an aggressive drunk driving accident attorney and learn more about our contingency-fee legal services today.
-Whether you are considering a suit against a driver or an irresponsible restaurant or bar, the negligent party should be responsible for compensating you for injuries and financial losses.
+Whether you are considering a suit against a drunk driver or an irresponsible restaurant or bar, the negligent party should be responsible for compensating you for injuries and financial losses.

 Local Kansas City Drink Driving Accident Lawyers

 Victims of drunk driving accidents involving drunk drivers may struggle with the consequences of their injuries for months or even a lifetime.
 When someone else’s gross negligence leads to your pain and suffering, he or she should be legally responsible for them.
 The personal injury attorneys at Dickerson Oxton, LLC work to secure fair compensation for the full extent of your injuries following a drunk driving accident, including: